bryantheastronaut/render-props-context/README.md

 # Render Props and You!

 Hi all!
 I'm back to tell ya'll about a new thing I've been playing with.
-If you keep up with the React world, you've probably heard some [very]()[well known]() [people]() talking about Render Props.
+If you keep up with the React world, you've probably heard some [very](https://blog.kentcdodds.com/when-to-not-use-render-props-5397bbeff746) [well known](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce) [people](https://medium.com/workshop-me/render-props-react-createcontext-but-how-9c8e457a90e3) talking about Render Props.
 Today we will dive into them a bit and see how they can make your components simpler and more reusable!

 ## WTF is a render prop?

 A render prop is exactly what it sounds like: a prop you pass to a component that tells it what (and/or how) to render.
-There are a bunch of libraries that take advantage of this pattern (react-motion, react-router, even React's new [context api]()) use them.
+There are a bunch of libraries that take advantage of this pattern ([react-motion](https://github.com/chenglou/react-motion), [react-router](https://github.com/ReactTraining/react-router), even React's new [Context API](https://reactjs.org/docs/context.html)) use them.

 ## WTF does it look like?